 - OSHA 10 & OSHA 30

-We also make sure that “Toolbox Talks” are held weekly at all of our job sites, where safe work practices are discussed.
+We also make sure that “Toolbox Talks” are held weekly at all of our job sites, where safe work practices are regularly discussed.
 Our office staff, foreman, and lead-men are expected to lead by example when it comes to safety on the job-site, as we are committed to creating a safety culture that moves from policies to habits.

 Providing a safe work place is key to our success at Green Country Interiors, and it shows.

 GCI is a 2014, 2015, and 2016 STEP Silver Award winner, and a 2017 STEP Diamond Award winner, and a 2018 STEP Gold Award winner.
 The Diamond award is the highest honor in the Associated Builders and Contractors (ABC) Safety Training and Evaluation Process (STEP) awards program.
 The program incorporates OSHA required safety data with self-assessment requirements, which gives a wide-ranging report on a company’s Safety Program.

 (The lower a company’s EMR, the better the company has performed as compared to the industry average.
 As you can see below, our EMR is consistently below the industry average, which is a good sign that our safety program works.)